About this site

 Around Europe by train with a Peruvian finger puppet.

-My first introduction to enjoyable train travel came in the early noughties when I moved to France and discovered how nice travelling by train could be.
-My use of them was pleasurable enough over the few years during which I commuted back and forth to Paris from the provinces – dreamily gazing into the Renfe Trenhotel as it sat alluringly on an opposite platform in Limoges Bénédictins every Thursday as I changed from the last Paris train to a local TER service – but it was always something of a routine experience.
+My love of rail travel started in the early noughties when I moved to France and discovered that travelling by train could be enjoyable.
+For years, I commuted back and forth to Paris from the provinces – dreamily gazing into the alluring Renfe Trenhotel on an opposite platform in Limoges Bénédictins every Thursday night as I changed onto the last train home – but it was always something of a routine experience.
+Occasionally, I'd escape from Paris for the occasional long weekend on a Eurostar or a Thalys, and I used to dream of taking the City Night Line to Berlin but somehow never got round to doing it.